santrancisco/ebfe_site/content/posts/android.md

 ```

 Run `adb reboot` or restart the phone and check the system certificate store to make sure our new cert is installed.

+Also, do check out my [mosec - mobile security vagrant](https://github.com/santrancisco/mosec), packed with tools for reversing android :)